-We have a thriving and well respected Sixth Form of around 200 students with a traditional ethos of student support and an excellent academic reputation.
+We have a thriving and well respected Sixth Form of over 150 students with a traditional ethos of student support and an excellent academic reputation.

 As well as those who took their GCSEs with us, students join us from Exeter and across Devon who are attracted by the range of academic courses that we offer, the specialist teaching and the very personal support they receive.
 Our students also have access to a very stretching, structured study programme, similar to the International Baccalaureate, that includes opportunities for creativity, sporting and voluntary activities and the Extended Project Qualification.
 Set within the historic College House, separate from the main body of the school, the Sixth Form is a learning environment that fosters and encourages our students to become creative and technical intellectuals equipped with the skills needed to thrive at undergraduate level and employment.
 Students can loan laptops from our well stocked library and use them wirelessly anywhere in College House – even in the College Café.
 We offer over thirty A Level subjects, in addition to GCSE retakes in English and Maths.

 The Sixth Form has a proven track record of successful applications to all sectors of higher education - around 75% of our students take up university places each year with many progressing to Russell Group universities and competitive courses such as Medicine, Veterinary Science and Law.
 Our ethos of excellence also extends to the Arts, Humanities and Sports Sciences with sixth formers going on to study at degree level in large numbers, in all of these disciplines.

 Students who achieve highly in their GCSEs are encouraged to apply to join our Aspire Scholars Programme, which supports them to aim for the very top universities and professions.
 Students are given the opportunity to meet with other like-minded sixth formers, attend summer schools and lectures from visiting speakers as well as being coached for interviews for university and internships.